 Learn more about what recruitment marketing is, why it’s so important in today’s competitive labor market, and examples of how to use it to attract stellar candidates.

 There was a time when job seekers would eagerly await the arrival of the local Sunday newspaper so they could study the open positions in the classified ads and promptly submit their cover letters and resumes.
-The evolution of technology has transformed the way employees seek their next career move, which means that companies who want to stand out from the crowd must adapt to the current trends in order to attract and retain exceptional team members.
-Simply put, recruiters are now thinking like modern marketers, which has fueled the emergence of recruitment marketing.
+Those days, however, are long gone.

 What is Recruitment Marketing?